dammmie-beep/Predict-Bike-Sharing-Demand-with-AutoGluon/README.md

 # Bike-Sharing-Demand-with-AutoGluon

-Here’s a README that you can use for your project based on the provided requirements:

----

 # AutoGluon Tabular Prediction Project

 This project focuses on creating and analyzing features, training a tabular prediction model using AutoGluon, and evaluating its performance through Kaggle submissions.
 The following sections outline the key steps involved in feature creation, model training, and evaluation.